sethusaim/wafer-fault-kubernetes/README.md

 - Tekton is used for pipeline orchestration.
 - SQL-Lite as backend store for MLFlow server
 - AWS EC2 instances for deploying the MLFlow server
+- AWS EC2 instances for deploying Jenkins Server
-- AWS S3 buckets for data storage
+- AWS S3 buckets for data storage, feature store and artifacts store
 - MongoDB Atlas for database operations
-- Docker Registry for storing the container images
+- AWS ECR for storing the container images
-- AWS EKS cluster for managing the container
+- AWS EKS cluster for managing the microservices
 - Docker is used for container builds
 - Infrastructure is managed by using terraform
 - Jenkins is used as CI tool